 Dissolve flour in one cup of milk.
 Mix in egg yolks into it.

 The rest of milk put on the fire, dissolve sugar in it, add butter and vanilla extract.
 Bring to boil.
 Set aside and mix in a flour mixture.
-Bring to boil again still mixing and set aside.
+Then bring to boil again still mixing and set aside.
 It’s ready.

 Comment on the post if you have questions, other ideas on the recipe or just enjoyed reading.
 I would be happy to see your thoughts on my posts!